 What is the order of an outline?

 Begin your formal outline with your thesis statement: the single sentence formulating the topic of your thesis and your point of view.
+On the same subject : How does writing impact today’s world.
 The main divisions of your article that list your main points are indicated by Roman numerals (I, II, III).

 What are the 3 orders in outlining?
 The three common methods of writing organization are chronological order, spatial order, and order of importance.
 An outline is a written plan that serves as a skeleton for the paragraphs.